Sequential Kernel Embedding for Mediated and Time-Varying Dose Response Curves: Mediated response curves

 \subsection{Sequential kernel embedding}

 Lemma~\ref{lemma:id_mediation} makes precise how each mediated response curve is identified as a sequential integral of the form $\int \gamma_0(d',m,x)\mathrm{d}Q$ for the distribution $Q=P(m|d,x)P(x)$.
 Since $x$ appears in $\gamma_0(d',m,x)$, $P(m|d,x)$, and $P(x)$, the sequential integral is coupled and therefore challenging to estimate.
-Our key insight is that, with the appropriate RKHS construction, the components $\gamma_0(d',m,x)$, $P(m|d,x)$, and $P(x)$ can be decoupled.
-Moreover, the sequential distribution $Q$ can be encoded by a sequential kernel embedding, which appears to be an innovation.
-We use these techniques to reduce sequential causal inference into the combination of kernel ridge regressions, which then allows us to propose estimators with closed form solutions.
+We prove that, with the appropriate RKHS construction, the components $\gamma_0(d',m,x)$, $P(m|d,x)$, and $P(x)$ can be decoupled.
+Moreover, the sequential distribution $Q$ can be encoded by a sequential kernel embedding, which is our key innovation.
+We use these techniques to reduce sequential causal inference into the combination of kernel ridge regressions, which then allows us to propose simple estimators with closed form solutions.